-- 1. Upon admission, the student is assigned an advisor - 2.
+- 1. Upon admission, the student is assigned an advisor. - 2.
 Completion of required course work.
 Including interest electives are chosen by the student in consultation with the student's Advisor and Committee. - 3.
-A written proposal for the thesis, theoretical paper, field experience with project or portfolio that is defended before the stu- - dent's committee.
+A written proposal for the thesis, theoretical paper, field experience with project or portfolio that is defended before the student's committee.
 The committee consists of a student's advisor and two members of the IFS faculty.
-In addition, the student - may choose a committee member from outside the department.
-The committee for the culminating experience requires a mini- - mum of three (3) IFS faculty. - 4 Defense: A presentation and oral defense is required for all culminating experiences.
+In addition, the student may choose a committee member from outside the department.
+The committee for the culminating experience requires a minimum of three (3) IFS faculty.